 Note: In case you do not see the device in the tree list in the Device Manager, use the Show -> View hidden devices option to show all installed devices.
 After that, all devices that are not connected (or better: not seen as connected by Windows), will be included and shown in a lighter tone thant the other devices.

 List of Device Manager Error Codes

-To solve a problem with a device, you need to know what the error code means.
+To solve a problem with a device, you will need to know what the error code means.
 Below is a list of all possible error codes for Windows devices with their meaning and possible solutions.

 Code 1 – This device is not configured correctly.
 (Code 1)

 This is a driver-related problem.
 The steps in the how to fix section should help solve the code 1 error.